TechnologyClassroom/SetupNotes/PXEchain.md

 There are many guides on setting up a Windows Deployment Server (WDS) and GNU/Linux PXE servers.
 I will not go into the specifics of setting up a general PXE server.
 Setting up a WDS server or a GNU/Linux PXE server is simple by following guides availabe online, but there are very few articles about configuring multiple PXE servers on the same network.

 Scenario: My organization has a WDS server configured on our network.
 We use GNU/Linux regularly and want to use a GNU/Linux PXE server.
 Our options are creating a new network with new cable drops or use the prexisting network.
 Using the preexisting network would be easier and cheaper.
+We want to make minimal changes to the WDS server so turning off the DNS and DHCP servers and using a GNU/Linux DHCP server that points to the WDS server is not an option.

 Do not run two DHCP servers on the same network.